PriyaHarsha/ShopEasy/README.md

 This repository contains an Online Cloths and Skin care Shopping App built using MERN stack.

 **Features**
-1. Product Browising and product details browsing: User can browse all products and also can view the details of the product.
+1. Product Browsing and product details browsing: User can browse all products and also can view the details of the product.
 2. Filters: Users can apply filters based on category and price.
 3. Search: Users can search products
 4. Login and sign Up: New users can signUp using signUp functionality and existing users can login using login functionality.